Reading time: 6 minutes

 There is no work test for making downsizer contributions and you don’t need to be under age 75.

-Downsizer contributions can be made if your Total Superannuation Balance is over $1.7 million (from 1 July 2021), but this will have an impact in the following financial year.
+Downsizer contributions can be made even if your Total Superannuation Balance is over $2 million.

 2. Government co-contributions

-In 2021–22 financial year, if you pass several qualifying tests and earn less than $56,112, you could receive a maximum co-contribution of $500, with the minimum amount paid being $20.
+In the 2025–26 financial year, if you pass several qualifying tests and earn less than $62,488, you could receive a co-contribution of up to $500, with a minimum payment of $20.
+The amount of co-contribution depends on your income and the size of your personal super contribution.

 The ATO calculates if you are eligible for a co-contribution payment and pays the amount directly into your super account.
 You must have provided your super fund with your tax file number (TFN) to receive a co-contribution payment.